website-devfuria/devfuria.com.br/linux/vbox-headers-for-the-current-running-kernel-were-not-found.md

 ---
 layout: materia
 title:  Resolvendo o erro "headers for the current running kernel were not found"
+description: fix error "headers for the current running kernel were not found"
 ---

 Ao instalar o __Guest Additions__ para __Virtual Box__ no Linux, as vezes, nos esquecemos de instalar os headers do kernel.